wikitongues/language-database/tauto/tauto.md

 + Request (application/json)

-    {
+    `{
        "english": "english",
        "italian": "inglese",
        "german": "englisch",
-    }
+    }`

 Asserts three references about the same referent (in this case, the English language).
 The keys - the domain elements - are all signs in the context language and the values are asserted as signs in their domains.

 + Request (application/json)

-    {
+    `{
         "english": "english",
         "russian": "английский"
-    }
+    }`

 Would then assert an additional references about the same referent.

+---

 # Open questions

-Currently the system doesn't admit homonyms within a domain.
+Currently the system doesn't admit homonyms[^3] within a domain.
 It will probably be necessary to introduce a third, optional parameter to the domain/sign dyad to indicate context.
 My intuition tells me that these should be free strings, that don't need to be signs in any particular domain (that is, that don't need themselves to have referents), and only need to be unique as tags within domains.

+---
+###Definitions

+[^1]: A [lemma](https://en.wikipedia.org/wiki/Lemma_(morphology)) (plural *lemmas*) is the canonical form, dictionary form, or citation form of a set of words.
+In English, for example, run, runs, ran and running are forms of the same [lexeme](https://en.wikipedia.org/wiki/Lexeme), with *run* as the lemma.

+[^2]: A Content Object is a package of meaning or information.
+Within Poly, it is a word or phrase.
+This may be a string of text in any writing system, as well as media in image, audio and video formats.

+[^3]: A homonym is defined as each of two or more words having the same spelling but different meanings and origins (e.g., pole of a tent and North Pole); also called a homograph.]